openshift/training/beta-3-setup.md

 As the `root` user, we will create a new project to put our first STI example into.
 Grab the project definition and create it:

-    openshift admin new-project sinatra --display-name="OpenShift 3 Demo" \
+    openshift admin new-project sinatra --display-name="Sinatra Example" \
-    --description="This is the first demo project with OpenShift v3" \
+    --description="This is your first build on OpenShift 3" \
     --admin=joe

 At this point, if you click the OpenShift image on the web console you should be